How do I register to vote?

 Please call your county Supervisor of Elections for their recommendations.
 If these do not work, please try family and friends.
 You should plan your transportation at least a week in advance.

 If you cannot arrange transportation, call your Supervisor of Elections for an absentee ballot.
-The deadline to request a mailed absentee ballot is no later than 5 p.m. on the sixth day before the election.
+The deadline to request a mailed absentee ballot is no later than 5 p.m. on the 12th before the election.
 Otherwise, an absentee ballot can be picked-up until and including Election Day.

 Who can I contact for voting assistance?